5ak1r/csc2034/Reflective Log/Reflective Log bp.md

 - Supervised vs. unsupervised deep learning
 - Natural selection - fittest == best adapted to the environment, selection - the fittest mates reproduce, inheritance - children are similar to parents, variation - random mutations and genetic crossover, individuals become more specialised

+- Game of life simulation and other simulation

 Data Science
 ============